itscarlosalmanza/codeQuiz/README.md

 ## Contributing

-conatct me through email if you would like to contribute to better this app.
+Conatct me through email found in 'Questions' if you would like to contribute to better this app.

-## Tests

-To run tests, run the following command:

-none

 ## Questions